Goonengerry, New South Wales

 Goonengerry is a locality located in the Northern Rivers Region of New South Wales.
 It sits within the Byron Shire local government area and is 26 km from the regional centre of Byron Bay.

 It contains the Goonengerry National Park, once known as the Tom Rummery Forest, which was once used for logging and is now protected due to its significant environmental values and the number of Albert's lyrebird living there.

-The park is located on the traditional lands of the Widjabul Wia-bal People of the Bundjalung Nation who are its traditional owners.
+The park is located on the traditional lands of the Widjabul Wia-bal People of the Bundjalung Nation who are its traditional custodians.

 Origin of place name

 The name Goonengerry comes from the Bundjalung language and it is a combination of the words 'gunang', meaning excrement or waste matter, and 'gir' (also written 'gerry') meaning wish.

 In the early years of European colonisation it was often spelt 'Gooningerry'.